Alumni

 "My favorite part about the HPM experience was getting to learn from such experienced and dedicated faculty members, as well as my classmates who all brought their own unique expertise and backgrounds to the table.
 I’m grateful for the chance to know and work with so many talented, committed present and future public health professionals."

-Samuel Meyer serves as a project coordinator for the New York State Department of Health’s Office of the Commissioner, where he oversees planning of special projects and assists with day-to-day operations that span the Department’s focus areas.
+Samuel Meyer serves as the executive office coordinator for the AIDS Institute at the New York State Department of Health.
 Prior to Mailman, Sam served as a legislative assistant for the Iowa State Senate and as a legislative communications intern at the Iowa Department of Public Health in Des Moines, Iowa.
 He graduated from HPM with a certificate in Health Policy Analysis and holds a BS in Biology from Drake University.

 • Atef Rafiuddin, MHA '18